Universe

 Multi-step mechanisms

-Reaction arrows can point right, left, up, or down.
-This lets you write compact wrap-around schemes without manually placing every molecule.
+Reaction arrows can point right, left, up, or down for compact wrap-around schemes.

 mol(smiles("C1=CC=CC=C1"), label: text(size: 8pt)[1]),